 Most questions can be answered by reviewing the following information.
 If after reviewing this information, you have questions please call (217) 793-6146.

-The permit application process in affect for the public/private partnership sites operated by T. Miller, Inc. for the 2012/2013 controlled pheasant hunting season will be the same as seasons prior to 2011/2012 with only minor changes except for increased permit and application fees for resident and non-resident hunters, and we will again be accepting credit cards.
-We continue to operate these sites in cooperation with the Controlled Pheasant Hunting Program of the Illinois Department of Natural Resources (IDNR) and this year fees for two bird permits for the Public/Private Partnership Sites and the IDNR operated sites will be the same as a result of legislation passed in the fall session of the Legislature several years ago.
+The permit application process in affect for the public/private partnership sites operated by T. Miller, Inc. for the 2013/2014 controlled pheasant hunting season will be the same as last year, 2012/2013 with only minor changes except for increased permit and application fees for residents, and we will again be accepting credit cards.
+We continue to operate these sites in cooperation with the Controlled Pheasant Hunting Program of the Illinois Department of Natural Resources (IDNR).
 The system used is similar to that used by IDNR for the sites they operate, but customized for the public/partnership sites.
 We will continue with the system that requires use of credit cards, and an Internet based application procedure.
 The system is fairer to all applicants and spreads out the hunting opportunity among a greater number of hunters.
 At the same time, we will continue to allow multiple permits, the opportunity to harvest multiple birds, afternoon hunts at Silver Springs and Chain O' Lakes, and the opportunity to transfer permits among hunters, between dates and to other sites if dates are available.
 We will release 2, 3 or 4 birds per hunter, depending upon the type of permit each hunter holds.
 A second release is made prior to the afternoon hunt for those holding afternoon permits.
-The bird releases will be at least 60% cock birds at Chain O' Lakes and Silver Springs as in the past few years.

 RESERVED PERMIT INSTRUCTIONS